 Welcome to middle earth…

 While the Lord of the rings movies may have exposed and made New Zealand even more famous, there is so much more to this country.
 Home of Kiwis, Mauri’s, the Haka, the extreme sports capital of the Southern Hemisphere and the adventure travelers heaven.
 With hiking, mountaineering, caving, sky dives, bungy jumps, mountain biking, white water rafting to name just a few activities.
 It’s one of the worlds geothermal wonders, with volcanoes, black sand beaches, hot springs, sulphur pools, geysers, wide mountain ranges and Glaciers.
 Then there’s it’s natural charm and beauty….And it’s the only place on earth you can eat a Fergburger!

 A few tips:

-- Renting a car or van is a great way to explore and backpack through new Zealand rather than organised bus tours.
+- Renting a car or camper van is a great way to explore and backpack through new Zealand rather than organised bus tours.

 - Winter in New Zealand is when the South Island comes alive.

-- If you’re planning on learning Skiing or snowboarding remember ski passes are expensive.
+- If you’re planning on learning Skiing or snowboarding remember ski passes can be quite expensive.

 - Drinking ‘just one more’ leads to being out until the sun comes out.